 Create a backbone connection

 Log in to the PacketFabric portal.
-From the Home page, click Virtual Circuit:
+Select Virtual Circuits in the menu on the left.

 Complete the following fields:

 Select your Z-side port.

 - This option is not available for usage-based circuits.

 - Source VLAN

 - Specify a VLAN ID for your source port or disable VLAN tagging.
 At least one end must have a VLAN tag.